baswap/Baswap-app/README.md

 - **ThingSpeak Channel:** [https://thingspeak.mathworks.com/channels/2652379](link)

 ## 🙏 Acknowledgements
-## 🙏 Special Thanks to Our Former Team Members

 We would like to express our deepest gratitude to the following individuals whose early contributions and dedication laid the foundation for Baswap.
 Their hard work, insight, and passion were instrumental in shaping our project during its formative stages: